tum-pbs/pbdl-book/bayesian-intro.md

 ## Dropout as alternative

 % todo, cite [Gal et al](https://arxiv.org/abs/1506.02142)
-Previous work has also shown that using dropout is mathematically  equivalent  to  an  approximation to  the  probabilistic  deep  Gaussian  process.
-In other words, if you train a network with dropout (and L2 regularization), this is equivalent to a variational Bayesian network with a specific prior (satisfying the so-called KL-condition) and specific approximate posterior choice (a product of Bernoulli distributions).
+Previous work has shown that using dropout is mathematically equivalent to an approximation to the probabilistic deep Gaussian process.
+Furthermore, for a specific prior (satisfying the so-called KL-condition) and specific approximate posterior choice (a product of Bernoulli distributions), training a neural network with dropout and L2 regularization and training a variational BNN results in an equivalent optimization procedure.
+In other words, dropout neural networks are a form of Bayesian neural networks.

 Obtaining uncertainty estimates is then as easy as training a conventional neural network with dropout and extending dropout, which traditionally has only been used during the training phase, to the prediction phase.
-This will lead to the predictions being random (because dropout will randomly drop some of the weights), which allows us to compute average and standard deviation statistics for single samples from the dataset, just like for the variational BNN case.
+This will lead to the predictions being random (because dropout will randomly drop some of the activations), which allows us to compute average and standard deviation statistics for single samples from the dataset, just like for the variational BNN case.
 It is an ongoing discussion in the field whether variational or dropout-based methods are preferable.

 ## A practical example